 The descent isn't as steep as Entrails, nor Debeck's Hill, but it is long.
 The trail also rolls a bit more than I expected, so avoid the mental trap of thinking "this must mean I'm almost there".
 You'll know you're at Word of Mouth when you hit exposed service road, though not before hitting a few trails that look like they might be service road just to throw you off.

 11:55 AM | 30 mi / 6:10 cumulative | 7 mi / 1:59 from last aid

 It's just 2 - 3 miles from Word of Mouth to Quest, "rolling downhill", and not exposed, so skip this aid station if you can.
 I stopped to refill water, which was turned out to be unnecessary.

 Public service announcement: when a volunteer tells you the next section is "rolling downhill", he or she means "you will likely fall and roll the rest of the way down the hill."
 This section is about as fast as the last half of the Galactic descent, so keep expectations in check and you'll be at Quest soon enough.

 12:27 PM | 33 mi / 6:42 cumulative | 3 mi / 0:32 from last aid

 This is another crew access (and drop bag) aid station, and a good spot to regroup; this appears to be the aid station where runners dwell the longest, so if you forgot to pack something or need some help, this is your best chance to do so.
-However, be wary getting sucked into the picnic vibe and spending too much time here.
+However, try to not get sucked into the picnic vibe and spend too much time here.